Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Grounding-Driven Attack

 \textbf{Step 2: Phrase–Token Association.} For each $p_n$, we compute a CLIP-based patch relevance map $\mathbf{A}_n \in \mathbb{R}^{H \times W}$ using the same Grad-ECLIP procedure from \Cref{sec:semantic_mask}, with $p_n$ as the text input instead of $T_d$.
 Let $\mathbf{A}_n^{\text{flat}} \in \mathbb{R}^{HW \times 1}$ be its flattened version.
 The set of relevant visual token indices is:

 where $\tau \in (0,1)$ is a fixed relevance threshold chosen to balance coverage and precision.
 If $\mathcal{R}_n$ is empty, the phrase is discarded from the loss computation.

-\textbf{Step 3: Local Semantic Loss.} Let $f_v^{\text{patch}}(\cdot) \in \mathbb{R}^{HW \times d_v}$ denote the patch visual tokens (excluding [CLS]) from the final visual encoder layer.
+\textbf{Step 3: Local Grounding Loss.} Let $f_v^{\text{patch}}(\cdot) \in \mathbb{R}^{HW \times d_v}$ denote the patch visual tokens (excluding [CLS]) from the final visual encoder layer.
 For each $p_n$, we compute its \emph{phrase-level visual feature} $\mathbf{c}_n \in \mathbb{R}^{d_v}$ by averaging the normalized clean visual tokens over $\mathcal{R}_n$.
-To disrupt region–phrase correspondence at a fine-grained level, we define the local semantic loss as:
+To disrupt region–phrase correspondence at a fine-grained level, we define the local grounding loss as:

 which penalizes similarity between adversarial visual tokens and the clean phrase-level visual feature, explicitly disrupting fine-grained region–phrase alignment and weakening localized multimodal understanding.